fireship-io/fireship.io/README.md

 First time?
 Add your bio and a social links to `content/contributors`.

-## Theme Development

-The CSS and JS required in critical path is located in `design`.

 ## Web Component Development

 Interactive features are built with Angular Elements web components in `components/`